 By Jake Knapp, John Zeratsky, Braden Kowitz

 No matter what size your business is, this book will provide you with the UX design principles to help you solve whatever problems come your way.
 The authors in this book refer to various examples of hospitals, coffee shops, and more to explain these principles clearly.
+They demonstrate how their methods can apply to various industries so that you can tailor them to your specific needs.

 This book is your chance to acquire problem-solving skills to benefit all aspects of your life and business.
+The more tools you have to solve big problems, the better prepared you’ll be in your career (and honestly, even in life).
+And the truth is, you can never be too prepared to solve complex issues.

 Lean UX: Applying Lean Principles to Improve User Experience